Best Travel Credit Cards of 2018

 The terms and rewards for this card are similar to the VentureOne card from Capital One, but Bank of America offers rewards points rather than airline miles.
 This means that you have the option to use your points on any travel-related expense.
 Use your points for a discount on a cruise, a free or discounted hotel stay or baggage fees at the airport.
 Rental car charges are also eligible for point redemption.

-Other benefits to signing up with Bank of America include:
+Other benefits of signing up with Bank of America include:

 - No blackout dates for travel